UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 !!! info "Updates and Version Changes"
     We attempt to keep these instructions reasonably up-to-date.
 However, given the nature of ongoing software and package updates, there may be discrepancies due to version changes.
 If you notice any instructions that don't work, [contact our consultants](../../../support_and_training/consulting_services/) and they can help.

+!!! info "Alternative installation"
+    The instructions below show how you can install these packages with the R modules described above.
+An alternative is to install these packages in a Conda environment with a package manager like Mamba.
+For more information, see [Mamba](../mamba/index.md#__tabbed_1_2).

 === "Seurat and SeuratDisk"
     !!! tip "R Studio Version"